Dog looking out a car window.

-Why you should never leave pets in hot cars
+Key reasons why you should never leave pets in hot cars

 Provided by

-In fact, it doesn’t even have to be that hot outside for your car to reach temperatures capable of causing heatstroke in pets.
+In fact, it doesn’t have to be that hot outside for your car to reach temperatures capable of causing heatstroke in pets.
 For example, an outdoor temperature of 75 degrees Fahrenheit can rise to 94 degrees Fahrenheit inside a car after being parked for just 10 minutes.
-Wait 30 minutes and the car’s heat levels can reach well over 100 degrees Fahrenheit.
+Wait 30 minutes, and the car’s heat levels can reach well over 100 degrees Fahrenheit.

-Leaving dogs in cars with the windows open: safe or not?
+Leaving dogs in cars with the windows open: Safe or not?

 Can I leave my pet in a lighter-colored vehicle?

-In a comparison of temperatures in dark sedans vs. light sedans, data from Consumer Reports shows that both types of vehicles still reach above 90 degrees Fahrenheit in under 30 minutes and over 100 degrees Fahrenheit in less than an hour.
+In a comparison of temperatures in dark sedans vs light sedans, data from Consumer Reports shows that both types of vehicles still reach above 90 degrees Fahrenheit in under 30 minutes, and over 100 degrees Fahrenheit in less than an hour.

 Is it illegal to leave your dog in the car?

-Potential actions if you see a pet alone in a parked car
+What to do if you see a pet alone in a parked car

-• Call local animal control or 9-1-1.
+• Call local animal control or 9-1-1 immediately.

 Help keep pets safe from the heat all summer